pyaephyokyaw15/Music-Player/README.md

 # Music Player

-This app is a music-player featuring my favourite songs.
+* This app is a music-player featuring my favourite songs.
+* Developed with pure CSS and Vanilla Javascript.
+* For image and song storage, AWS S3 bucket is used.

 ## Demo